Transfer to UMaine - Frequently Asked Questions

 Can a transfer student live on campus?

 Yes!
 If you have completed your first year of college and/or are over the age of 20, we offer a transfer student community in one of our upper-class residence halls.
 This community will allow you to connect with other students who have a similar background to you, and the staff in this hall offer programming and support specifically targeting the needs of transfer students.
-If you transfer to UMaine during your first year of college and are under the age of 21 you will be placed in one of our first-year residence halls where you will receive the full support of our First Year Experience program and staff team.

 How do I apply for on-campus housing?